micleners/wp-local-dev-to-live/README.md

 You can feel free to try out different themes here by clicking on `Activate`.
 You probably won't see too much happen, but there is a lot to add to your pages with
 <br><img src="/images/3-activate.png" title='Activate' alt='Activate' height="50%" width="50%"><br>
 So, now you've seen where your themes live in the WP files and in the WP Admin, let's manually add another theme.
-Either brows around on the internet, or use theme provided here:
+Either browse around on the internet, or use theme provided here:

 <ol>
   <li>If you have a theme you like, download it now, or go to <a href="https://www.demos.machothemes.com/antreas/">Antreas</a> or <a href="/antreas-lite.zip">download the theme here</a></li>